School Science Lessons

 5.1.4 Treatment of STIs (STDs)

-The management of STIs involves treatment, counselling, and follow up.
+Treatment of STIs, (STDs) involves medical treatment, counselling, and follow up.

 The doctor or health worker should always explain the disease and its treatment to the patient.